Spanish destroyer Ariete (D-36)

-Ariete was a Spanish Audaz-class destroyer.
+Ariete (D-36) (English: Battering Ram) was a Spanish Audaz-class destroyer.
 Ariete was launched in 1955 and completed in 1961.
 The ship was lost when she ran aground on 25 February 1966.

 Design

 The Audaz class was based on the French Le Fier class design, plans for which had been provided to Spain by Nazi Germany after the Fall of France, but with a revised armament.
 Ariete was modified during construction to a revised design as anti-submarine escorts, with a completely new armament and sensor outfit.

 Audaz, as built, was 93.9 m long overall and 90.0 m between perpendiculars, with a beam of 9.4 m and a draught of 3.0 m.
 Displacement was 1227 LT standard and 1550 LT full load.
 The ship had a unit machinery layout, with boiler and engine rooms alternating.
 Three La Siene 3-drum boilers generated steam at 500 psi and 375 F which was fed to Rateau-Bretagne geared steam turbines, rated at 30800 shp, giving a speed of 31.6 kn.
 The ship had a complement of 191.

 Anti-aircraft armament consisted of two US 3 in Mark 34 guns mounted aft and two 40 mm Bofors L/70 guns, with one forward of the bridge and one aft of the ship's funnels.
 Two Hedgehog anti-submarine mortars were fitted, together with eight depth-charge throwers and two depth charge racks, and two launchers for 342 mm Mark 32 anti-submarine torpedoes.
 Sensors consisted of MLA-1B air-search radar, SPS-5B surface search radar and SPG-34 fire control radar, with QHBa sonar.